Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Ga.
 Comp.
 R. & Regs.
 Ch.
 391-5

-Effective: Jan 1, 1970Citation, ejection, fine per rule
+Effective: Jan 1, 1990Ejection from park, citation, and/or fine per regulation

 View source

-HB 1230 (Act 388 of 2026)
+HB 1230 (Act 388)

-Prohibition on UAS Over Places of Incarceration
+Prohibition of UAS Operation Over Places of Incarceration

 Critical Infrastructure